francoiscampbell/CLionArduinoPlugin/README.md

 *   Associates .ino and .pde files as C++ source, so you get syntax highlighting and prediction, etc.
 *   Create a new sketch file in any directory.
 If you omit the extension, it will add .ino automatically
 *   Adds import for Arduino.h to all newly created sketch files to enable code completion
+*   Compiled with Java 6 for compatibility with OS X out of the box